huggingface/diffusers/docs/source/en/training/lora.md

 pipe.to("cuda")
 ```

-Then let's two LoRA checkpoints and fuse them with specific `lora_scale` values:
+Then let's choose two LoRA checkpoints and fuse them with specific `lora_scale` values:

 ```python
 # LoRA one.